bettersg/checkMate/README.md

      userBlast {
         string feedbackCategory "positive, negative or neutral"
         timestamp sentTimestamp "when blast was sent to user" }

+     generalMessage {
+        string source "whatsapp, telegram or email"
+        string id "id of the message received" string userId "the id of the user on the respective platform" string type "text, image, button or interactive" string subject "subject of the email only if user emailed in" string text "body text of the message" string media  "map containing media parameters: file_id for downloading, caption and mime_type" timestamp timestamp "when the message was received" boolean isForwared "whether the message was forwarded" boolean frequently_forwarded "whether the message was frequently forwarded" string button "map of parameters if user clicked a button: text, payload" string interactive "map of parameters if user clicked an interactive reply: type, list_reply, button_reply" }

     message ||--|{ instance: has